top of page

 Something about Daniel

 His photos have been published for headlines by international agencies such as the BBC, CNN, The Guardian, The Times, Time, The Wall Street Journal and some other European news media.
-His on the ground photo coverage of international hot issues has led him to numerous awards in renowned competitions.

 bottom of page